Pet safety

 Is bay laurel toxic to cats?

-Bay laurel (Laurus nobilis) is mildly toxic to pets to cats according to the ASPCA.
+Bay laurel (Laurus nobilis) is toxic to cats according to the ASPCA.
 ASPCA lists Laurus nobilis as toxic to cats and dogs due to eugenol and other essential oils.
 Large ingestions cause vomiting and diarrhoea; tough leathery leaves rarely tempt pets.
 Keep it out of reach and contact your vet or the ASPCA Animal Poison Control Center on (888) 426-4435 if your cat chews it.

 Is bay laurel toxic to dogs?